Yunuslala/Tooth-tracker-App/README.md

 <div align="center">
 <h2>Tooth Tracker<h2>
-<h5>A dentist booking system is a software application that allows patients to schedule appointments with their dentist online, rather than having to call the dental office.
+<h5>Tooth Tracker is a dentist booking system that allows patients to schedule appointments with their dentist online, rather than having to call the dental office.
 The system typically provides a user-friendly interface that enables patients to choose the date and time of their appointment, select their preferred dentist, and enter their personal information.</h5>

   ![Tooth Tracker](https://user-images.githubusercontent.com/112674221/229418884-02368d0e-c361-4314-be19-0be2243a6d5b.png)
   <br>